History of Handbell Ringing

 Tune ringing became popular in the 1700's when the more musical tower bell ringers discovered that there were far less limitations to ringing handbells than ringing swinging tower bells - and there were likely to be more of them.
 They found that they could ring tunes, firstly carols and hymns, then chamber music and on to the popular classics.
 By the middle of the I9th century tune ringing had reached its heyday.
 At Belle Vue Gardens, Manchester, handbell ringing competitions were held from 1855 - 1925, to which special excursion trains ran, and bands from throughout the North of England played on up to 200 bells.
 Owing to the First World War and the invention of radio, apart from a very few large teams who kept going in the North of England, team membership dwindled and interest generally waned.

 For more detailed facts and a wider look at ringing see Ringing For Gold written by Peter Fawcett Ringing for Gold is a 384-page hardback book with 174 historic photographs and illustrations about the annals and development of hand-bell tune ringing from it’s birth in the mid 1500's.
-Is it hand-bell or handbell; historically the hyphenated form hand-bell was used and Peter uses it in that way thoughout his book.
-Handbell is a more modern form and is geneally accepted now as the appropriate spelling.
+Is it hand-bell or handbell?
+Historically the hyphenated form hand-bell was used and Peter uses it in that way throughout his book.
+Handbell is a more modern form and is generally accepted now as the appropriate spelling.

 In the late 19th and early 20th centuries tune ringing on handbells was extremely popular across the industrial towns of Yorkshire and Lancashire.
 Teams played with large sets of bells, often upwards of 150 bells per team.
 During the period 1855 to 1925 large handbell contests were held at Belle Vue, Manchester.
 Following the first World War many teams died out and many sets of bells have remained in store cupboards for long periods since.